Self-service client installation guide

 5. Right-click the Software installation node, in the context menu select New, and click Package.

-6. Select the Self-service client installation file located in the shared folder and click Open.
+6. Select the self-service client installation file located in the shared folder and click Open.

 7. Select the Assigned deployment method and click OK.

-Computers with Fast Login Optimization enabled might not install the Self-service client during the first restart.
+Computers with Fast Login Optimization enabled might not install the self-service client during the first restart.
 Such computers perform a background refresh of Group Policies that makes the login faster, but some GPOs might not be applied immediately.
-Multiple restarts are usually required before the Self-service client is installed.
+Multiple restarts are usually required before the self-service client is installed.

 You can run the following command to force the GPO refresh and restart the computer only once: gpupdate /force.